NY 503

 Committees

-CE Advisory Committee
+Coordinated Entry Advisory Committee

 The Coordinated Entry (CE) Advisory Committee is a group of funded and non-funded partners that work collaboratively to support the development and success of the larger Coordinated Entry system.
 The CE Advisory Committee is responsible for updating policy and procedures, ensuring compliance, and supporting the overall structure of the full Coordinated Entry committee for Albany County.